AlksSAV/Sonar-to-i2c-NMEA-/README.md

 # Sonar-to: i2c-NMEA-MAVLINK
 A project to obtain depth data for an autopilot based on Ardupilot.
-The data is output over the i2c bus.
-There is also an option for data transmission in nmea 0183 format.

 Supported sonar models:
 - L041MTW
 - L042MTW